tbrunsch/Hippodamus/README.md

 * When a task becomes eligible for execution and Hippodamus submits it to its underlying `ExecutorService`, it evaluates the `resourceShareSupplier` specified when configuring the task (if specified) and calls `Resource.addPendingResourceShare()` with that resource share.
 This call does not try to acquire the resource yet, but it informs the resource about pending resource shares.
 The resource can leverage this information when deciding which and how many tasks it should resubmit at a certain point in time.

-* When the task is going to be executed, Hippodamus calls `Resource.tryAcquire()` with the resource share and a `Runnable tryAgainRunnable`.
+* When the task is going to be executed, Hippodamus calls `Resource.tryAcquire()` with the resource share and a `ResourceRequestor`.
 The `Resource` then decides whether it accepts the resource request or not:
-  * If it accepts the request, then it must return `true` and ignore the provided `tryAgainRunnable`.
+  * If it accepts the request, then it must return `true` and ignore the provided `ResourceRequestor`.
-  * If it rejects the request, then it must return `false` and keep a reference to the `tryAgainRunnable`.
-The `Resource` is now responsible for calling the `tryAgainRunnable` at a later point in time.
+  * If it rejects the request, then it must return `false` and keep a reference to the `ResourceRequestor`.
+The `Resource` is now responsible for calling `ResourceRequestor.retryRequest()` at a later point in time.
 This resubmits the task such that it can repeat its resource request.

   After calling `Resource.tryAcquire()`, Hippodamus calls `Resource.removePendingResourceShare()` with the same resource share to inform the resource that the task does not count as submitted anymore.
 The method `tryAcquire()` could also have taken that conclusion, but we decided that everything that can be controlled by Hippodamus should be controlled by it.
 Additionally, the method `removePendingResourceShare()` must exist nevertheless because it is called when the coordinator is stopped.
 This method is a good point to decide whether to resubmit postponed tasks and, if so, which.

 * When a task terminates, the method `Resource.release()` is called with the resource share as parameter.
 The `Resource` can then update internal information and decide whether to resubmit postponed tasks.

-* When the coordinator is stopped, then `Resource.remove()` is called for every postponed task with the `tryAgainRunnable` that was supposed to be used to resubmit the task.
+* When the coordinator is stopped, then `Resource.remove()` is called for every postponed task with the `ResourceRequestor` that was supposed to be used to resubmit the task.
 The `Resource` can then clean up data that is related to the corresponding task if available.

 ## Aggregation